11ty/webc/README.md

 * The `.webc` file extension is recommended (not a requirement)—you _can_ use `.html`.
 	* Tip for Visual Studio Code users: go to `Preferences -> Settings -> Files: Associations` to add a mapping for `*.webc` to `html`.

+### Testimonials

+> “javascript frameworks are dead to me”—[Andy Bell](https://twitter.com/hankchizljaw/status/1568301299623411715)

+> “The DX and authoring model you landed on here looks fantastic”—[Addy Osmani](https://twitter.com/addyosmani/status/1568741911690899457)

+> “Really like the programmatic API approach over using a bundler to pre-compile and then serve.”—[Harminder Virk](https://twitter.com/AmanVirk1/status/1568312188292546566)

 ### Similar Works

 Folks doing similar things with Web Components: check them out!